Official-Codaisseur-Graduate/my-imp-trainer/README.md

 ### README

-This is a Fitness App which provides users with workouts, plans and help them to track their diet and health lifestyle.
+This is a Fitness App which provides users with workout plans, help them to track their diet with active life style.

 ## Table of contents: